dunky11/react-saas-template/README.md

 - [ ] Adding iDEAL, FBX and PaymentRequestButton to avaible payment methods

 ## Contribute
 Show your support by ⭐ the project.
+Pull requests are always welcome.

 ## License